united-security-providers/usp-core-waap/src/docs/lua-filters.md

 local value = util.get(handle, 'contextId', 'myKey')
 ```

-Note that this data is stored exclusively per request.
+Note that this data is stored exclusively per single request/response transaction.
-Other requests have no access to "dynamic metadata" of another request,
+Other requests have no access to "dynamic metadata" of another request.
-which makes perfectly sense from a security perspective
-because other requests might be by a different client/user.